-If you leave the Master Control lever in the "cold start" position, the combustion chamber will flood and stall the engine.
+If you leave the Master Control lever in the "Cold Start" position, the combustion chamber will flood

-The Master Control lever must be in "warm start" position to start a warm engine.
-Also select this position if the engine has been running but is still cold.
+The Master Control lever must be in "Warm Start" position (2) to start a warm engine.
+Also select this position if engine has been running but is still cold.

-The Master Control lever is locked and can only be moved to the "run" position (3) after squeezing the throttle trigger.

-- do not use force -

-In the "warm start" position, continue cranking after engine begins to fire.

-As soon as the engine runs, immediately blip the throttle trigger so that the Master Control lever moves to the "run" position (3).
+The Master Control lever should not be forced to "Run" position (3) it will move to "Run" as soon as the throttle trigger is activated.
+In the "Warm Start" position, continue cranking after engine begins to fire.
+As soon as the engine runs, immediately blip the throttle trigger so that the Master Control lever moves to "Run" - idling position normal operating position (3).

+To turn off the engine:

-The stop contact should engage the contact spring - this cuts off the ignition system.
+Move the Master Control lever upward to "STOP" position (4): The stop contact should engage the contact spring - this cuts off the ignition system.